dux-prajapati/portfolio/README.md

-# Dux Prajapati - Portfolio Website
+# Dux Prajapati - Personal Portfolio Website

-A playful, modern portfolio website showcasing my skills, projects, and experience as a software developer.
+My personal portfolio website showcasing my journey as an AI Engineer and Multi-Agent System Architect.
+Built with vibe coding energy and a healthy dose of caffeine.

 ## 🚀 Features